Total Downloads: 30 , 1

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Traffic accident data shows an upward trend.
-One of the contributing factors is the condition of the driver who is tired or sleepy due to decreased oxygen saturation in the blood (SpO2).
-If the oxygen saturation in the blood (SpO2) decreases, the oxygen supply to the brain also decreases, which causes the driver to feel tired or sleepy, even to shortness of breath.
+One of the contributing factors is the driver’s condition, which may be impaired due to fatigue or sleepiness resulting from decreased oxygen saturation in the blood (SpO2).
+If the oxygen saturation in the blood (SpO2) decreases, the oxygen supply to the brain also decreases, which can cause the driver to feel tired or sleepy, as well as experience shortness of breath.
 By using a pulse oximeter sensor mounted on the wrist, oxygen saturation in the blood (SpO2) can be detected.
-The results of the sensor readings are then sent using blue tooth technology to the microcontroller and displayed on the monitor.
-If the driver is tired or sleepy, there will be a warning that the driver should take a rest immediately.
+The results of the sensor readings are then sent via Bluetooth technology to the microcontroller and displayed on the monitor.
+If the driver is tired or sleepy, a warning will be displayed, advising them to take a rest immediately.
 Based on the results of trials that have been carried out, the average error in measuring blood oxygen saturation (SpO2) is 0.52%.

 Keywords: Traffic Accident, Driver, Blood Oxygen Saturation (Spo2), Pulse Oximeter, Blue Tooth.